LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	The suffix will be used to finish the name of any tabular file that is exported from this data layer during the search.
 The naming followed for exported tabular data is ``subref_Suffix.Format``, e.g. ``0001_SSSIs.csv``.
 The use of the ``subref`` keyword in this case is predefined and cannot be changed.

 _`Columns`
 	A comma-separated list of columns that should be included in the tabular data exported from this data layer during the search.
 The column names are case sensitive and should match the column names in the source layer.
+Distance and Radius columns may be included by adding the keywords 'Distance' and 'Radius'.
 If results from any aggregate functions are to be included, they should follow the naming convention that ArcGIS employs for statistics fields, as follows:

 	- Column names are up to 10 characters long and are case sensitive.
 	- Statistics column names are made up of the statistic requested (e.g. COUNT, SUM, MEAN, FIRST, etc.), the underscore character (``_``), and the name of the column to which the statistic applies (e.g. ``COUNT_Year``).
 Names longer than 10 characters are abbreviated.